 Jupyter is a Virtual Research Environment (VRE) incorporating a collection of tools for interactive computing and sharing of computational ideas.
 In ICOS, Jupyter is utilised in multiple ways.
-It serves as a collaboration platform between researchers and scientists working with ICOS datasets.
-It is also used as an information platform for policy makers and the general public.
-Finally, Jupyter functions as an educational platform for explaining complex climate-related environmental processes based on ICOS datasets.
+It serves as a collaboration platform between researchers and scientists working with ICOS data sets and as information platform for policy makers and the public.
+Finally, Jupyter functions as an educational platform for explaining complex climate-related environmental processes based on ICOS data sets.

-If you are interested in using Jupyter Notebook as an VRE with ICOS data and elaborated products, please send your request to jupyter-info (at) icos-cp.eu .
+If you are interested in using our Jupyter Notebook Service to do research with ICOS data and elaborated products, please send your request to jupyter-info (at) icos-cp.eu .